Ancient History courses for 2019

 Our course is designed to provide you with a broad knowledge of the politics, economy and societies of the ancient Greeks and Romans.
 It aims to equip you with the skills necessary to locate, decipher and evaluate a range of historical sources, and to develop a sophisticated understanding of historical theory.

-You have the flexibility to combine core units on Greco-Roman culture with more specialised topics, such as Ecology and History in the Ancient World, units on the reception of Greece and Rome and the study of ancient languages.
+You have the flexibility to combine core units on Greco-Roman culture with more specialised topics, units on the reception of Greece and Rome, or ancient languages.

 Teaching methods include lectures, small-group seminars, personal consultations and a guided research project.
 These allow you to develop valuable skills in formal and informal writing, impromptu discussion and oral presentation.
 Our teaching also provides you with a basis for thinking about the economy, politics and culture of other periods and of modernity.
-There is also the possibility to study abroad for one semester during the second year of the degree.
+There is also the possibility to study abroad for one semester during the second year.

 What kind of student would this course suit?